Ozzie Albies Player Props: Braves vs. Rockies

 Ozzie Albies At The Plate

-- Among the qualified batters in MLB action, he ranks 75th in batting average, 114th in on-base percentage, and 30th in slugging.
+- Among qualifying hitters, he ranks 68th in batting average, while his on-base percentage ranks 112th and he is 24th in slugging.

-- Albies has picked up an RBI in 37.1% of his games this season, with two or more RBI in 21.4% of his games.
-He has also produced three or more runs in five contests.
+- Albies has driven in a run in 27 games this season (38.0%), including 15 games with more than one RBI (21.1%).
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 38.6% of his games this year, with two or more runs scored in 8.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.